Theatre Majors, Minors, & Non-Majors scholarships are available.

-DEADLINE FOR SUBMITTING APPLICATIONS: March 1, 2015 at midnight!
-Please be aware this is a new deadline!
+DEADLINE FOR SUBMITTING APPLICATIONS: March 1, 2019 at midnight!

-For Performance Studio Series applications for Directors, Stage Managers, and Designer, are due at midnight, March 15!
-Please use this application by clicking here.
+Performance Studio Series applications for Directors, Stage Managers, and Designers, are due at midnight, March 19!
 The completed applications should be submitted through the Theatre Blackboard Site.
 See the Blackboard Site for more details.
-Incoming freshmen or transfer, please feel free to email it to email@example.com
+Incoming freshmen or transfer, please feel free to email it to firstname.lastname@example.org or fax it to 616-331-8105.

-*Incoming Freshmen and Transferring students entering in the Fall must be a Theatre Major to be eligible.
+*Incoming Freshmen and Transferring students entering in the Fall must be a Theatre Major to be eligible for a Shakespeare Scholarship.
 Click here for incoming and transfer information.

 Shakespeare Scholarships & Branstrom Scholarships